RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Pipeline syntax allows creating complex deployment scenarios with the possibility of defining checkpoint for manual interaction and approval process using
 [the large set of steps and plugins that Jenkins provides](https://jenkins.io/doc/pipeline/steps/) in order to adapt the pipeline to the process used in your team.
 You can see a few examples of advanced pipelines in the [OpenShift GitHub Repository](https://github.com/openshift/origin/tree/master/examples/jenkins/pipeline){:target="_blank"}.

 To simplify the pipeline in this workshop, we simulate the build and tests and skip any need for human input.
-Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `openshiftTag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.
+Once the pipeline completes, it deploys the app from the _dev_ environment to our _production_ environment using the above `openshift.tag()` method, which simply re-tags the image you already created using a tag which will trigger deployment in the production environment.

 ####4.
 Promote the dev image to production using the pipeline